oracle/node-oracledb/doc/api.md

 - When a Node.js `sessionCallback` function is used, then `connection.tag` will be set to the value of the connection's actual tag prior to invoking the callback.
-The callback can then set connection state and alter `connection.tag` as desired.
+The callback can then set connection state and alter `connection.tag`, as desired, before the connection is returned from `pool.getConnection()`.

-- When a PL/SQL `sessionCallback` is used, then `connection.tag`
-  contains the value of the tag that was requested by `pool.getConnection()`.
-The PL/SQL callback is expected to set the state to match.
+- When a PL/SQL `sessionCallback` procedure is used, then after `pool.getConnection()` returns, `connection.tag` contains a tag with the same property values as the tag that was requested.
+The properties may be in a different order.
+If `matchAnyTag` is *true*, then `connection.tag` may contain other properties in addition to the requested properties.
+Code after each `pool.getConnection()` call mirroring the PL/SQL code may be needed so `connection.tag` can be set to a value representing the session state changed in the PL/SQL procedure.

 ##### Setting the tag